 Corkill Award - PPG of the Year

 In recognition of Joe Corkill’s contribution to the promotion of patient participation over more than twenty years, the N.A.P.P.
 Board has established the Corkill Award.
-This will be awarded annually at the N.A.P.P.
+This is awarded annually at the N.A.P.P.
 Conference and AGM.

 The Corkill Award - N.A.P.P.
 PPG of the Year